Gary Compton

-Gary Compton (born May 9, 1968) is a former American football wide receiver and linebacker in the Arena Football League and briefly in the National Football League and World League of American Football.
-Compton played college football at East Texas State (now Texas A&M-Commerce) from 1987-1990 where he was an All-Conference and All-American Wide Receiver as well as a Harlon Hill Award candidate.
-He is the all-time leading career receiver for the A&M-Commerce Football program.
+Gary Compton (born May 9, 1968) is an American former professional football wide receiver and linebacker in the Arena Football League (AFL) and briefly in the National Football League (NFL) and World League of American Football (WLAF).
+Compton played college football at East Texas State (East Texas A&M) from 1987 to 1990 where he was an All-Conference and All-American wide receiver as well as a Harlon Hill Award candidate.
+He is the all-time leading career receiver for the East Texas A&M Football program.

-Early years
+Early life

 Compton was born and raised in Irving, Texas.
 In an interview with ArenaFan.com, he described himself as a "Typical Texas kid.
 My parents dressed me up in Dallas Cowboys’ gear and enrolled me in youth football leagues as soon as I could walk.
 Since I was five-years-old, my parents had a football in my hands,” Compton said.
 “And the game has been a part of my life ever since.”
 Compton was a Football standout at Irving High School in Irving.
 His on the field successes earned him a Football scholarship to East Texas State University in Commerce, Texas.